nyfelix/soundlab/readme.md

 In some cases I also have a clear idea of the instruments to be used during production.
 But I try not to restrict myself, playing with different sounds during production is a big part of the fun, I thing.
 And it's normal that I go into a project with a guitar solo in mind and later on find out it's going to be a melodica, an organ, or an 80ties synth.

 ### Phase 2: Production
+These steps are inspired by [1]

+1. Prepare the project in the DAW
+2. Setting the rhythm (drums)
+   Repeat 3, 4, and 5 for each track (analog or digital instruments):
+3. Recording
+4. Editing
+5. Mixing
+6. Arranging
+    * overall mixing and automation

+Here are some further thoughts about these steps:

+1. **Prepare the project in the DAW**: *ToDo: Explain and give the link to the templates*

+2. **Setting the rhythm**: I'm not a drummer, so im my case the drums come mostly from an electronic/sampled source.
+I learnt the hard way that you can fix many things on a later production stage, but not rhythm and speed.
+That's why I first choose the beat section, even if I record a cajon or percussion myself later on.
+So, at least for music in my genres, this is the first final decision I do in the production process.

+3. **Recording**: I play several instruments, but all of them at a very average level.
+So in the first place I try to set my arrangements in a level that does not demand more than I can handle and still sounds good.
+Still recoding - in my case - remains a time consuming process.
+In very project I learn more about where to put the mics, how to handle analog gear, and at what level the preamp should be.
+To collect my experience and continuously improve I started this project.
+Test and my current settings to start with can be found [below](#recording-settings).
+Also, because I'm not a perfect musician, I will always take enough takes to later have good options for editing.
+As a rule of thumbs.

+### Phase 4: Mastering

 ### Phase 3: Release